Proposed Int. No. 808-B

 Be it enacted by the Council as follows:

-Section 1.
+§ 2.
 Subdivision 32 of section 8-107 of the administrative code of the city of New York, as amended by local law 59 for the year 2022, is amended to read as follows:

-32. Employment; minimum and maximum salary in job listings; position description and non-wage compensation. a.
+32. Employment; minimum and maximum salary in job listings; job description; employer provided benefits; and non-salary or non-wage compensation. a.
 It shall be an unlawful discriminatory practice for an employment agency, employer, or employee or agent thereof to advertise a job, promotion, or transfer opportunity without stating the minimum and maximum annual salary or hourly wage for such position in such advertisement.
 In stating the minimum and maximum annual salary or hourly wage for a position, the range may extend from the lowest to the highest annual salary or hourly wage the employer in good faith believes at the time of the posting it would pay for the advertised job, promotion, or transfer opportunity based on factors such as relevant qualifications, the budgeted amount available for the position, applicable pay scale or compensation model relied upon by the employer, the actual range of compensation for those currently holding the position or equivalent positions, or other operational considerations.
-In addition, if an employer offers a base salary outside the advertised range, the employer shall retain a written record listing the reasons for offering a salary outside the advertised range for no less than 3 years after the date the position is filled.

 b.
-It shall be an unlawful discriminatory practice for an employment agency, employer, or employee or agent thereof to advertise a job, promotion, or transfer opportunity without providing within such advertisement a description of: the job, promotion, or transfer opportunity; any non-salary or non-wage forms of compensation for which the position may be eligible, including bonuses, stocks, bonds, options, and equity or ownership; and benefits that an employee may be eligible to receive, including health insurance benefits, paid time off, paid disability insurance, and paid family leave.
+It shall be an unlawful discriminatory practice for an employment agency, employer, or employee or agent thereof to advertise a job, promotion, or transfer opportunity without providing within such advertisement: (i) a description of the job, promotion, or transfer opportunity, where such description exists; (ii) any non-salary or non-wage compensation for which the employer in good faith believes at the time of the posting the employee may be eligible within one year; and (iii) employer provided benefits that the employer in good faith believes at the time of the posting the employee may be eligible to receive within one year.

 d.
-It shall be an unlawful discriminatory practice for an employment agency, employer, or employee or agent thereof who does not issue an advertisement for a job, promotion, or transfer opportunity to refuse to disclose the minimum and maximum salary or hourly wage, non-wage compensation, and benefits which may be offered for said position upon the request of any prospective candidate at any point during the hiring process.
+It shall be an unlawful discriminatory practice for an employment agency, employer, or employee or agent thereof to fail to disclose the minimum and maximum annual salary or hourly wage, a description of the job, promotion, or transfer opportunity, where such description exists, employer provided benefits, and non-salary or non-wage compensation, which may be offered for an open job, promotion, or transfer opportunity for which it does not issue an advertisement, upon the request of any applicant at any point during the hiring process.

-e.
+f.
 This subdivision does not apply to:

-(1) A job advertisement for temporary employment at a temporary help firm as such term is defined by subdivision 5 of section 916 of article 31 of the labor law[.]; and
+(1) A job advertisement for temporary employment at a temporary help firm as such term is defined by subdivision 5 of section 916 of article 31 of the labor law; and

 (2) Positions that cannot or will not be performed, at least in part, in the city of New York.

-[d] g.
-Notwithstanding the penalties outlined in section 8-126, an employment agency, employer, or employee or agent thereof shall be subject to a civil penalty of $0 for a first violation of this subdivision, or any rule promulgated thereunder, if such employment agency, employer, employee or agent thereof proves to the satisfaction of the commission, within 30 days of the service of a copy of the applicable complaint pursuant to section 8-109, that the violation of this subdivision has been cured.
+[d Notwithstanding the penalties outlined in section 8-126, an employment agency, employer, or employee or agent thereof shall be subject to a civil penalty of $0 for a first violation of this subdivision, or any rule promulgated thereunder, if such employment agency, employer, employee or agent thereof proves to the satisfaction of the commission, within 30 days of the service of a copy of the applicable complaint pursuant to section 8-109, that the violation of this subdivision has been cured.
 The submission of proof of a cure, if accepted by the commission as proof that the violation has been cured, shall be deemed an admission of liability for all purposes.
 The option of presenting proof that the violation has been cured shall be offered as part of any service of a copy of an applicable complaint pursuant to section 8-109 to an employment agency, employer, or employee or agent thereof for the violation of this subdivision, or any rule promulgated thereunder, for the first time.
 The commission shall permit such proof to be submitted electronically or in person.
-An employment agency, employer, or employee or agent thereunder may seek review with the commission of the determination that proof of a cure has not been submitted within 15 days of receiving written notice of such determination.
+An employment agency, employer, or employee or agent thereunder may seek review with the commission of the determination that proof of a cure has not been submitted within 15 days of receiving written notice of such determination.]

-§ 2.
-This local law takes effect 120 days after it becomes law.
+§ 3.
+This local law takes effect 365 days after it becomes law.

 Session 13